Bernabeu Stadium Tour for Families: Madrid with Kids

 What the Tour Bernabeu Includes

 Real Madrid have won the Champions League fifteen times.
 Every single trophy is on display.
 The trophy room is vast — rows of silver cups, golden balls, and championship plates stretching the length of the room.
-My son named every Champions League year.
+My son knew the year of every Champions League win.
 My daughter counted the shiniest ones.
-Both approaches are valid.
-The sheer volume of trophies is impressive even if you don’t know what any of them are for.
+Both were engaged.
+Different reasons, same result.

 The standard Tour Bernabeu is self-guided and takes about 90 minutes to 2 hours.
 You move through the stadium at your own pace, following a route that covers the panoramic views from the top of the stadium, the trophy room, the museum area, the players’ tunnel, and the pitch-side experience.